 BRITISH COUNTRY MUSIC HALL OF FAME

-My father was a true professional in every sense of the word.
-He appeared at some of the most prestigious venues and often alongside an endless list of the finest names in Country Music - forming great friendships with many of them too.
+My father was a true professional and appeared at some of the most prestigious venues and alongside an endless list of the finest names in country music - forming great friendships with many of them too.
 He went on to influence so many fellow musician's careers - many of them saying how they looked up to him and learnt so much from him.